Chef David Nelson on Culinary Arts Schools

 What was your first job as a professional in the restaurant industry and what was that like?

-My first “real” job I had was right after I left Johnson and Wales.
+My first “real” job was right after I left Johnson and Wales.
 I went to work at the local country club under a great chef.
 He was willing to teach me everything he knew.
-I still use recipes and techniques I learned from him.
+I still use the recipes and techniques I learned from him.
 The hours were long and grueling, but we had a blast back there.
 Those were some of my greatest times.
 I was like a sponge.